Virginia vs. West Virginia College Basketball Predictions & Picks - November 22

 Virginia Performance Insights

 - The Cavaliers have a +67 scoring differential, topping opponents by 13.4 points per game.
-They're putting up 67.2 points per game, 295th in college basketball, and are allowing 53.8 per contest to rank fifth in college basketball.
+They're putting up 67.2 points per game to rank 297th in college basketball and are allowing 53.8 per contest to rank fifth in college basketball.

-- Virginia grabs 31.4 rebounds per game (267th in college basketball), compared to the 31 of its opponents.
+- Virginia is 268th in the nation at 31.4 rebounds per game.
+That's similar to the 31 its opponents average.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.